History of Kashmir: Prelude and Kashmir Sultanate (1346–1580s)

-Mughal general Mirza Muhammad Haidar Dughlat, a member of ruling family in Kashgar, invaded Kashmir in c.
+Mughal general Haidar Dughlat, a member of ruling family in Kashgar, invaded Kashmir in c.
 1540 CE on behalf of emperor Humayun.
 Persecution of Shias, Shafi'is and Sufis and instigation by Suri kings led to a revolt which overthrew Dughlat's rule in Kashmir.

 Mughals (1580s–1750s)

-Kashmir did not witness direct Mughal rule till the reign of Mughal badshah (emperor) Akbar the Great, who took control of Kashmir and added it to his Kabul Subah in 1586.
+Kashmir did not witness direct Mughal rule until the reign of Mughal emperor Akbar the Great, who took control of Kashmir and added it to his Kabul Subah in 1586.
 Shah Jahan carved it out as a separate subah (imperial top-level province), with seat at Srinagar.
 During successive Mughal emperors many celebrated gardens, mosques and palaces were constructed.
 Religious intolerance and discriminatory taxation reappeared when Mughal emperor Aurangzeb ascended to the throne in 1658 CE.
 After his death, the influence of the Mughal Empire declined.

 In 1700 CE, a servant of a wealthy Kashmir merchant brought Mo-i Muqqadas (the hair of the Prophet), a relic of Muhammad, to the valley.
 The relic was housed in the Hazratbal Shrine on the banks of Dal Lake.
 Nadir Shah's invasion of India in 1738 CE further weakened Mughal control over Kashmir.

 Durrani Empire (1752–1819)

 Taking advantage of the declining Mughal Empire, the Afghan Durrani Empire under Ahmad Shah Durrani took control of Kashmir in 1752.
 In the mid-1750s the Afghan-appointed governor of Kashmir, Sukh Jiwan Mal, rebelled against the Durrani Empire before being defeated in 1762.
 After Mal's defeat, the Durrani engaged in the oppression of the remaining Hindu population through forced conversions, killings, and forced labor.
 Repression by the Durrani extended to all classes, regardless of religion, and a heavy tax burden was levied on the Kashmiri populace.
+According to the historian Victoria Schofield: "The names of the Afghan governors who ruled Kashmir are all but forgotten but not their cruelty, which was directed mainly towards the Hindus".
+Extortion was common and many Kashmiris were sold as slaves to Afghanistan, adds Schofield.

-A number of Afghan governors administrated the region on behalf of the Durrani Empire.
+A number of Afghan governors administered the region on behalf of the Durrani Empire.
 During the Durrani rule in Kashmir, income from the region constituted a large part of the Durrani Empire's revenue.
 The empire controlled Kashmir until 1819, after which the region was annexed by the Sikh Empire.